dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 ## Hide countries with a zero or missing value

-In `js/update.js` we update the country's opacity according to the `visible` property:
+In `js/update.js` update the country's opacity according to the `visible` property:

 {caption: "js/update.js"}
 ```js